A Pair Of Atoms Joined By A Polar Covalent Bond

 Several common molecules exhibit polar covalent bonds.
 Here are a few prominent examples:

 • Water (H₂O): Oxygen is significantly more electronegative than hydrogen.
-Consequently, the oxygen atom in water carries a partial negative charge (δ-), while each hydrogen atom carries a partial positive charge (δ+).
+This means the oxygen atom in water carries a partial negative charge (δ-), while each hydrogen atom carries a partial positive charge (δ+).
 This polarity is responsible for many of water's unique properties, such as its high boiling point, surface tension, and ability to act as a versatile solvent.

 • Ammonia (NH₃): Nitrogen is more electronegative than hydrogen.
 The nitrogen atom carries a partial negative charge, and each hydrogen atom carries a partial positive charge.
 The polarity of ammonia contributes to its ability to form hydrogen bonds and act as a base.